michaeldadi/CryptAnalysis/README.md

 # Blockchain-Trading-Bot
-An automated trading application for various cryptocurrencies
+An automated trading application for various cryptocurrencies.

+Capabilities include backtesting trading strategies, calculating profitability, and a graphical UI.